William J. Brennan Award

 William J. Brennan, Jr., who authored the opinion in New York Times Co. v.
 Sullivan, has several awards named in his honor, which are presented to individuals for dedication to public interest and free expression.
 Awards named after William J. Brennan, Jr. are presented by the following organizations.

 Thomas Jefferson Center for the Protection of Free Expression

 The William J. Brennan, Jr. Award honors the legacy of U. S. Supreme Court Justice Brennan's extraordinary devotion to the principles of free expression.
 The award recognizes an individual or group whose commitment to free expression is consistent with Justice Brennan's abiding devotion.
 Such commitment might be shown by a single act or through a lifetime of activity to enhance the liberties of free speech and press.

 The award is given not more than once a year or less than once in five years.
-Honorees receive $5000.00 at a ceremony in Washington, D.C. and have their name inscribed on a plaque on display in Justice Brennan's chambers in the United States Supreme Court.
+Honorees receive $5000.00 at a ceremony held in Washington, D.C. and have their name inscribed on a plaque on display in Justice Brennan's chambers in the United States Supreme Court.
 Nominees from all professions and backgrounds are considered and nominations from the general public are invited.